Jonathan-PS/MySqlWowtasticAPI/README.md

 ### Localhost
 1. clone project and import into intellij
-2. Setup MySql dabatase through mamp, using the wowtastic.db file
+2. Setup MySql dabatase through mamp, using the wowtastic.sql file
 3. Run